randomvariable/cluster-api/docs/proposals/20191017-control-plane.md

     - Update the kubeadm generated config map
 - Scale down a control plane with an external etcd
   - Same as above minus etcd management
-- Scale down operations should not be done in conjunction with an upgrade operation, this should not impact manual operations for recovery.
+- Scale down operations must not be done in conjunction with an upgrade operation, this should not impact manual operations for recovery.
+This should also be enforced using a validation webhook.
 - Scale down operations *could* be blocked based on the Health status
   - for stacked etcd quorum must be considered
   - for external etcd only availability of etcd should be considered.
+  - Health status is described below.
 - Scale to 0 must be rejected for the initial support, see below for deletion workflows.

 ![controlplane-init-7](images/controlplane/controlplane-init-7.png)